My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 I wanted to have ideas implemented

-I wanted deep relationsihps.
+I wanted deep relationships

 ACT I:

-I tried to find literary friends.
-The games were very fun.
-If I remember correctly, the first game had us read one novel-sounding line and then tell an entire story from just that one line.
+If I remember correctly, the first game had us read one novel-sounding line and then we had to come up with an entire story from just that one line.
 I had many great conversations.
 But I found there were too many writer games and didn't feel a sense of serious writer or a sense of "we're all in this together."
 But that didn't work that day.
 All of it—the sparks of connection I felt, the conversations I had, the stories we made—they were all incredible.
 But they all ended when the bell rang, to pretty much never to be picked up again.

 I found the literary magazine.
 A literary magazine?
 Great.
 At a Christian school?
 Wonderful.
 The one that came right after my old, isolated school?
 Community-wonderful.
 The one that lives out their faith by having a relational mission?
 Worthy of the next era.
 I saw how it said the mission is to show people's God-given talents.
 I saw the website, and it was beautifully designed.
 I read the work that people submitted.
 It was the perfect place.
 There were many skilled writers, a team, a community, and a mission for serving others and impacting them.
 I was very impressed and applied.

-For some reason they didn't respond to my application for months.
-So I was still alone for a while.
+For some reason, they didn't respond to my application for months.
+So, I was still alone for a while.
 No literary magazine team updates at all.
 I still found it hard to keep lasting friends.
 All this time, the literary magazine was almost totally inactive.
 Except the end of the year, where it called for one edition.
 Then it published only one, when the website said they publish three per year.
 And while the individual submissions were great, the way they were all presented as a whole wasn't very good.
+I'd read one piece, and then read the next.
+But something didn't feel right.
 It resembled just a collection of work, not a literary magazine.
-A library is an organized collection of works.
-A literary magazine, however, is something more.
-It's bringing these indivdual works together to form a meaningful whole, not just stack them together in the same shelf.
+It'd have been no different than just posting them on the same Instagram account.

-However, I kept trying.
-I didn't transfer to this school for no reason, after all!
-So I went back to the writing club.
-This time, I met someone who I really hit it off with.
+I met someone who I really hit it off with.
 We exchanged our writing.
 She had a whole novel (I think it was a novel?
 Well, I know at the very least that it was a significant writing project) she was working on.
 And she was not just a writer, but a good writer.
 I could see it from the phrases she used.
 For the first time, I met someone at the school who I could genuinely call a fellow writer.

 She told me, "Wow, even the name of your book sounds really cool.
 I instantly want to read it."